mxagar/sql_fundamentals_datacamp/SQL_Guide.md

 1. We connect to the SQL server with the database name, our username and password.
 2. We execute the SQL query passing it as a string.
 3. We fetch the results as a list of tuples, being each tuple a row.
+4. If we changed anything in the database and we want to keep it, we need to `commit()`.
-4. When we are finished, we disconnet from the server/database.
+5. When we are finished, always disconnect from the server/database.

+For more information, look at the [psycopg2 documentation](https://www.psycopg.org/docs/).

 In the notebook `./SQL_Python.ipynb` we can see a brief example with `dvdrental`: